vectara/create-ui/README.md

 - **Semantic search:** A typical search UI.
 - **Summarized semantic search:** A typical search UI preceded by a summary of the most relevant results.
 Perfect for users who want to scan an overview before digging deeper into interesting search results.
-- **Question and answer:** Ideal for users who want to ask an answer and get a concise answer.
+- **Question and answer:** Ideal for users who want to ask a question and get a concise answer.

 Use this tool to: